Descending. 16th May 2022

 Stay alive..

-Me - "I suppose well, the drum kit is center stage, always well lit up.
+Me - "I suppose well, the drum kit is centre stage, always well lit up.
 Maynard stands at the back, you can hardly see him he stands in shadow"

-He - "Hmm - what does this mean to you?"
+He asks, what does this mean to you?

-He - "Ha, I'm reading Culling Voices and immediately I'm remembering things that you said to me, about conversations between you and your husband."
+He laughs, and says that he is reading the lyrics of Culling Voices and remembering things that I said to him, about conversations between myself and my husband.

 Me - "Oh, but they were conversations we had actually had, because they were recorded!
 Memory I cannot trust - which is the meaning in Culling Voices - but I thought that I was madder than I actually was - until I listened to what was actually said.
 When I'd heard the recordings enough to separate myself and just listen to the words, rather than remember the feelings, and to see the underlying dynamic"

-He - "Altercations we've never had, or so I'm told" - It doesn't feel like I'm holding an ordinary booklet for a CD.
-It's almost like I have a sacred object in my hand"
+He is still holding the CD case, he says that it doesn't feel like he is holding an ordinary booklet for a CD.
+It's almost like he has a sacred object in his hand.

 And why not!